Solving a specific need for low-carbon hydrogen

 Oil & Gas Companies can produce hydrogen ‘Upstream’ at the sites of their existing or new gas processing plants, using standard technology that is used to produce hydrogen today e.g. steam methane reforming.

-CO2, the by-product of hydrogen manufacture are captured, together with CO2 emissions from energy provision at the site.
+CO2, the by-product of hydrogen manufacture is captured, together with CO2 emissions from energy provision at the site.
 The CO2 is compressed and injected into the periphery/edges of the producing gas field.
 Tackling the CO2 problem at source results in greater efficiencies both above and below ground.

 The hydrogen produced has a low carbon footprint.
 It is transported via pipeline to industrial customers who require hydrogen to make a wide range of vital products e.g. ammonia, methanol, petroleum products, steel, base chemicals and for desulphurisation.